tarantool/doc/doc/reference/reference_lua/console.rst

     **Example:**

     A special use of ``console.start()`` is with :ref:`initialization files
     <index-init_label>`.
-Normally, if one starts the tarantool server with
+Normally, if one starts the Tarantool instance with
     :samp:`tarantool {initialization file}` there is no console.
 This can be remedied by adding these lines at the end of the initialization file: